sstucki/minion/README.md

 sbt:Minion> run examples/Const/Const.java examples/Const/Const.in.OK.txt
 ```

-If you don't like staring an SBT file, you can instead use the `minion` shell-script included in the repository.
+If you don't like staring an SBT shell, you can instead use the `minion` shell-script included in the repository.
 Before you can use the script, you first need to generate a "fat" jar by running

 ```sh
 $ sbt assembly
 ```

 in the `minion` directory.
-After that, you can invoke the script to run `minion`.
-For example
+After that, you can invoke the `minion` script, like so:

 ```sh
 $ ./minion examples/Const/Const.java examples/Const/Const.in.OK.txt
 ```

-When invoked with the `-h` option, `minion` will print a description of the available command line options.
+When invoked with the `-h` option, the Minion CLI will print a description of the available command line options.

 ```sh
 $ ./minion -h